Kaushikmuliya/Web_Development/README.md

-This is my very first web development project where I built a simple and responsive website using HTML, CSS, and JavaScript.
-The project showcases my understanding of the basics of web design, layout styling, and interactivity with JavaScript.
+This project is my practice space as I start learning web development.
+I will be building and experimenting with HTML, CSS, and JavaScript here.